LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * Homogeneity Measurement: Can the chosen sensors be adeptly utilized to measure the homogeneity of a Halbach ring-based B0 field within the stringent limit of less than *1000*(+ppm)?
 The desired outcome is a measurement of less than *50* $\mu$T at *1000*(+ppm), with a specific focus on determining the sensors' viability for noise measurements.

-It is essential to emphasize that the intention is not to characterize the magnets; the sensores which might be used for characterisation are be analised and evaluated.
+It is essential to emphasize that the intention is not to characterize the magnets; the sensors which might be used for characterisation are be analysed and evaluated.

 This work prioritises the development of both hardware and software customised for sensor utilization and final testing.
 Physical properties and considerations take a secondary role in comparison to the overarching goal of refining the sensor-based methodologies.